Litreily/capturer/README.md

 # What's Capturer

-A capture tool used to capture pictures from web like Sina, it's powered by python3.
+A capture tool used to capture pictures from web like Sina.

 ## How to use